Eurovision Young Dancers 1995: Format

 The format consists of dancers who are non-professional and between the ages of 16–21, competing in a performance of dance routines of their choice, which they have prepared in advance of the competition.
 All of the acts then take part in a choreographed group dance during 'Young Dancers Week'.

 Jury members of a professional aspect and representing the elements of ballet, contemporary, and modern dancing styles, score each of the competing individual and group dance routines.
 The overall winner upon completion of the final dances is chosen by the professional jury members.

-The interval act this year was "Moments in a garden of Spain": a flamenco show performed by Nina Corti and her musicians.
+The interval act this year was Moments in a garden of Spain: a flamenco show performed by Nina Corti and her musicians.

 Results

 Preliminary round

-A total of fifteen countries took part in the preliminary round of the 1995 contest, of which eight qualified to the televised grand final.
-The following countries failed to qualify.
+Broadcasters from fifteen countries took part in the preliminary round of the 1995 contest, of which eight qualified to the televised grand final.
+The following participants failed to qualify.

 Final

-Awards were given to the top three countries.
+Awards were given to the top three participants.
 The table below highlights these using gold, silver, and bronze.
 The placing results of the remaining participants is unknown and never made public by the European Broadcasting Union.